microsoft/OpenAPI.NET.CSharpAnnotations/README.md

 ### Optional Advance Configuration

-Document generator also allows you to provide an optional advance configuration as input in "OpenApiGeneratorConfig.AdvancedConfigurationXmlDocument" which enables you to specify annotations that logically apply to either the entire document or to certain set of operations.
+Document generator also allows you to provide an optional advance configuration as input in "OpenApiGeneratorConfig.AdvancedConfigurationXmlDocument" which enables
+- Specifying annotations that logically apply to either the entire document or to certain set of operations.
+- Generate multiple documents based on the variant information provided.

  The configuration XML is handcrafted (NOT generated from Visual Studio build).

 Consult our [WIKI](https://github.com/Microsoft/OpenAPI.NET.CSharpComment/wiki/configuration-XML-annotation-guide) for specific guidance and examples on how to draft this XML.